SQream/sqream_docs/configuration_guides/current_method_configuration_levels.rst

 .. _current_method_configuration_levels:

 **************************
-Configuring Your SQream Workflow
+Configuring Your SQream System
 **************************

-When configuring the SQream system and workflow, you have the option to use flags that apply to either the entire cluster or a specific session.
+When configuring the SQream system, you have the option to use flags that apply to either the entire cluster or a specific session.
 Cluster configurations involve metadata and are persistent.
 Persistent modifications refer to changes made to a system or component that are saved and retained even after the system is restarted or shut down, allowing the modifications to persist over time.

 Session-based flags only apply to a specific session and are not persistent.
 Changes made using session-based flags are not visible to other users, and once the session ends, the flags return to their default values.